Azure/bicep-types-az/generated/postgresql/microsoft.dbforpostgresql/2017-12-01/types.md

 ### Properties
 * **principalId**: string (ReadOnly): The Azure Active Directory principal id.
 * **tenantId**: string (ReadOnly): The Azure Active Directory tenant id.
 * **type**: 'SystemAssigned': The identity type.
 Set this to 'SystemAssigned' in order to automatically create and assign an Azure Active Directory principal for the resource.
-Possible values include: 'SystemAssigned'

 ## ServerPropertiesForCreate
 * **Discriminator**: createMode